-FFO and AFFO have not been presented in this MD&A as the Property's (as hereinafter defined) results are for the 18 day period from December 14, 2012 to December 31, 2012 and currently represent a minor portion of the REIT's portfolio as at the date hereof.
+FFO and AFFO have not been presented in this MD&A as the majority of the REIT's portfolio was acquired on February 12 and 14, 2013, representing only 47 days of operations.
 Management intends on providing these measures in future MD&A filings.